rachejazz/rachejazz.github.io/index.md

 # My Past Positions
 ### Previous companies/orgaisations I have contributedd to.
+*	**INDmoney - DevOps Intern**
+(MARCH 2022 - JUNE 2022)
+Worked in Automation and Cloud, setting up alerts, monitoring metrics.

 *	**LFX Mentee'21, Open Mainframe Project, IBM Z, The Linux Foundation** (MAY 2021 - SEPTEMBER 2021)
 Got selected as a Summer Mentee at The Linux Foundation and working with IBM Mainframes ecosystem.
 My job is to mix open source software and linux in our daily workflows.

 *   **Dynopii — Jr. DevOps Intern**
 (DECEMBER  2020 - FEBRUARY 2021)
-Working on containerizing and infrastructure setup, auto deployment and troubleshooting systems.
+Worked on containerizing and infrastructure setup, auto deployment and troubleshooting systems.

 *	**Trell Experiences - DevSecOps Intern**
 (SEPTEMBER 2021 - MARCH 2022
-Working in Automation and Cloud, scanning infra for vulnerabilities, setting up monitoring tools.
+Worked in Automation and Cloud, scanning infra for vulnerabilities, setting up monitoring tools.

 *   **Manning Publications  — Tech Content Moderator** (APRIL 2020 - APRIL 2022)